MDKroon/react-global-state/README.md

 export default MyAppWrapper
 ```

-3. Now you can use the state variables inside all the subcomponents and dispatch changes
+### 2. Use the global state in a subcomponent

-## Use the global state in a subcomponent
+Import the useContextState hook from '@mdkroon/react-global-state'

-Import the useContextState hook from '@mdkroon/react-global-state'; this contains the state
+Use the state variable from the useContextState hook

 ```jsx
 import React, { Component } from 'react'